technology-toolbox/website/content/blog/jjameson/2009/09/28/sample-walkthrough-of-the-dr-dada-approach-to-sharepoint.md

 ---
 title: Sample Walkthrough of the DR.DADA Approach to SharePoint
 date: 2009-09-28T05:38:00-06:00
-excerpt: 'In a previous post, I introduced the "DR.DADA" approach to SharePoint development.
+description: 'In a previous post, I introduced the "DR.DADA" approach to SharePoint development.
 This post walks you through an actual implementation of a feature -- well, actually two features...'
 aliases: